Symbols of the Lieutenant Governor

 In January 1999, Queen Elizabeth the Second approved the creation of a special badge to recognize persons holding viceregal office and their spouses.

-The same badge is presented to the spouses of Lieutenant Governors, except that the central maple leaf is in silver instead of gold.
+A similar badge is presented to the spouses of Lieutenant Governors with the central maple leaf in silver rather than gold.
 Following retirement from office, individuals may continue to wear the badge.

 There is also a small lapel pin with the same insignia.